Ninetalesgh/dndcampaign/vault/database/feats.md

 ![\|50](https://bg3.wiki/w/images/b/b9/Wild_Shape_Icon.webp)

 ### Wild Shape, Moon
-Shape-change into one of your prepared Wild Shapes with maximum Challenge Rating of *(your Druid Level / 3)*, with following effects:
+As a **Bonus Action** you shape-change into one of your prepared Wild Shapes with maximum Challenge Rating of *(your Druid Level / 3)*, with following effects:
 - You gain **Temporary HP** equal to *(your Druid Level * 3)*.
 - You have an **AC** of *(13 + your WIS modifier)*.
 - You aquire the creature's **STR, DEX, and CON**.